Nathan-Bransby-NMT/LG502-Adjustable-Recoil-Comp/README.md

 ## Setting Up
 1. Launch Logitech GHub.
 2. Open the mouse profile.
-3. Along-side `DETAILS` you will see a button labelled `SCRIPTING`
+3. Along-side `DETAILS` you will see a button labelled `SCRIPTING`...
 Click on that.
 4. Copy and paste the code found in [main.lua](./main.lua)
 5. Save and Run